scania-digital-design-system/tegel/packages/angular-17/README.md

 ## Publishing

-After building your library with `ng build components`, go to the dist folder `cd dist/components` and run `npm publish`.
+After building your library with `ng build components`, go to the dist folder `cd dist/components` and run `pnpm publish`.

 ## Running unit tests